-After the well-publicized cowardice of San Francisco’s Pride in the face of pressure to drop support for Bradley Manning and with his trial beginning this week, several Austin queers and allies wanted to act in support.
+After the well-publicized cowardice of San Francisco’s Pride in the face of pressure to drop support for Chelsea Manning and with her trial beginning this week, several Austin queers and allies wanted to act in support.

 Austin’s “official” Pride event (with heavy corporate sponsorship and organized by the Gay & Lesbian Chamber of Commerce) takes place in September.
 For the fourth time, independent activists honored Pride Month with Queerbomb, a rally and street march last Saturday.
 Thanks to the Occupy Austin OccuQueers and CODE PINK Austin, Manning was well-represented.

 A Queerbomb volunteer provided us with a wheeled platform and helped the first stage of float-making, which was the creation of a frame made from chicken-wire and egg-carton material in the shape of an oversized human torso and head.
 On Saturday, more of the OccuQueers gathered in my back yard to cover the frame in paper maché and then paint it.
 We were assisted by one of Occupy Austin’s talented artists, the same woman who helped us create and deploy the Fuck Hyatt banner for Pride 2012.